-Needing a drain cleaning implies the homeowner or place of business has a problem with a branch line.
+Needing a drain cleaning implies the homeowner or place of business has a problem with a branch line (Branch lines are usally smaller drain lines conducting waste water from a fixture, such as a sink, shower or tub).
 But not always.

-A branch line is smaller than the main sewer line.
-Therefore, if water remains standing in a tub and say, the sink and toilet in that bathroom group does drain, you have a blockage in your tub drain.
+If water remains standing in a tub and say, the sink and toilet in that bathroom group does drain, you have a blockage in your tub drain.
 You are in need of a drain cleaning service.
 However, suppose an in-ground swimming pool has a clogged drain.
 The inside diameter of the pipe used for the drain on this pool could be as large as 8 inches in diameter.
-Due to the size of this “drain”, we must use knowledge and equipment suited for sewer cleaning service.
+Due to the size of this “drain”, you would technically call it a drain cleaning.
+However, the drain cleaning service would use knowledge and equipment suited for sewer cleaning service.

 Drain cleaning service utilizes small waste and drain line cleaning machines.
 These are also known as branch line machines.
 Drain cleaning service machines are generally a 3/8″ or a 1/4″ cable being spun in a branch line machine.
 A drain cleaning service machine is smaller and lighter than a main line machine.
 However, as previously stated, if a drain line is large enough, a mainline machine may be used.